How to Teach Your Children From Family History

 Make books with your child about a family trip, about a lesson they learned, or about when they were a baby, have them illustrate it.

-4. Teach your children about historical events by sharing ways the events impacted family members.
+Keep a sample of your child’s handwriting as they grow, compare yours with family and do a study of what you can learn from a person’s handwriting. - Teach your children about historical events by sharing ways the events impacted family members.
 Perhaps your family member was a soldier in a war, or perhaps they were impacted by an invention.
 Making family a part of historical events and sharing how lives were impacted, is one of the ultimate learning tools and personalizes history in a very vivid and special way.

-5. There are so many arts and crafts revolved around family history, the sky is the limit.
+- There are so many arts and crafts revolved around family history, the sky is the limit.
 Here are some ideas:

 Make mini scrapbooks of different shapes and sizes.